jessejames18/g_plus_archive/README.md

 `user_id = "YOUR_USER_ID"`
 - replace "YOUR_USER_ID" with your user ID.

-Note that you can find your user ID from your profile link.
+Hint: you can find your user ID from your profile link.
 #
 Step3: create your API key.<br/>
 Follow this instruction to generate your API key: